GabeScott/standard-works-vault/General Conference/1984 April - The Miracle Made Possible by Faith.md

 We are familiar with stories that the work would fail.
 When the Book of Mormon came from the press, the crude critics said it would soon be forgotten.
 When troubles grew in Kirtland, the enemies said the work would fail.
 When the Saints were driven from Missouri, those who drove them said the Church would soon expire.
 When the Prophet and Hyrum were killed in Carthage, their murderers said it was the end of this thing.
 When in February of 1846 the wagons crossed the river into the Iowa winter, the enemies of the Church said that it could not survive.
 When the Saints found themselves in this lonely valley, with crickets devouring their crops, there were even some of them who thought it was all over.

 But the work has gone forward.
 The Church has never taken a backward step since it was organized in 1830—and it never will.
 It is the cause of the Master.
 It is the church of God.
 It is his work established in this latter day.
 It is the little stone which was cut out of the mountain without hands, which should roll forth to fill the whole earth.
-(See Dan.
-2:44–45.)
+(See [[Daniel 2.44|Dan.
+2:44–45]][[Daniel 2.45|]].)
 God bless it as it moves forward on its great advancing course.
 And may each of us be found faithful and true and doing our part in advancing it, I humbly pray as I leave you my witness and testimony of its truth and divinity in the name of Jesus Christ, amen.